Install Ryax on Kubernetes¶

 and domainName

 defines the name you give to your cluster, which is used in various places.
-One of those places is the URL of your cluster that will end up being <clusterName>.<domainName>, therefore it has to be consistent with your DNS.
+One of those places is the URL of your cluster that will be <clusterName>.<domainName>, therefore it has to be consistent with your DNS.

 If you do not intend to configure a DNS cluster, just leave this to the default value and disable the certManager, and in this case be aware you will access Ryax through the IP address directly and https certificate will be self-signed.